 30.6.2.3.2 If a party receiving a request for data or information not specified in Section 30.6.2.2 of Attachment O believes that production of the requested data or information would impose a substantial burden or expense, or would require the party to produce information that is not relevant to achieving the purposes or objectives of Attachment O, or would require the production of data or information of extraordinary commercial sensitivity, the party receiving the request shall promptly so notify the ISO, and the ISO shall review the request with the receiving party with a view toward determining whether, without unduly compromising the objectives of Attachment O, the request can be narrowed or otherwise modified to reduce the burden or expense of compliance, or special confidentiality protections are warranted, and if so shall so modify the request or the procedures for handling data or information produced in response to the request.

-30.6.2.3.3 If the ISO determines that the requested information has not or will not be provided within a reasonable time, the ISO may invoke the dispute resolution provisions of the New York Independent System Operator Agreement, or if the foregoing is not applicable to the party from which the information has been requested the dispute resolution provisions of the New York ISO Tariffs, if applicable, to determine the ISO’s right to obtain the requested information.
-The parties shall submit any such determination to binding arbitration, or other form of binding resolution, and shall seek expedited resolution, in accordance with the applicable dispute resolution procedures.
-If the entity from which the data or other information has been requested is not subject to either of the foregoing dispute resolution procedures and does not voluntarily agree to the use of either or a comparable dispute resolution procedure, the ISO may initiate such judicial or regulatory proceedings to compel the production of the requested information as may be available and deemed appropriate.
+30.6.2.3.3 If the ISO determines that the requested information has not or will not be provided within a reasonable time, the ISO may invoke the dispute resolution provisions of the ISO Services Tariff to determine the ISO’s right to obtain the requested information.
+The parties may agree to submit any such determination to binding arbitration and may seek expedited resolution, in accordance with the applicable dispute resolution procedures.
+The ISO may initiate judicial or regulatory proceedings at any time to compel the production of the requested information.

 30.6.3 Data Retention